EnEmerson/aitp-github-workshop/README.md

 ## Installation

-Got to:
+Go to:

 https://git-scm.com/downloads

+1. Download the version of Git for your machine (Windows/Mac/Linux)

+2. Open the installation wizard and select all of the default options.

+3. Congratulations, Git is now installed on your machine.

+**
-Download the version of git for your machine, open the wizard and select all of the default options.
-We will be using git through the Git Bash console only, it is highly recommended to never use anything with a fancy GUI because it never works properly and severely limits the functionality of git.
+We will be using Git through the Bash console only, it is highly recommended to never use the GUI, as it severely limits the functionality of Git.
+**

 ---